fumail/fuglu-extra-plugins/README.md

+!! **NOTE - fuglu-extra-plugins has moved to https://gitlab.com/fumail/fuglu-extra-plugins/ - This repository will no longer be updated and eventually deleted** !!

 This repository contains additional plugins for the [FuGlu mail content scanner](https://github.com/gryphius/fuglu/)

 These plugins can have varing degrees of usability/stability, anything from "just some tinkering" to "production ready".